147wukong/dreamerv3-torch/README.md

 ```
 To set up Atari or Minecraft environments, please check the scripts located in [env/setup_scripts](https://github.com/NM512/dreamerv3-torch/tree/main/envs/setup_scripts).

 ### Method 2: Docker

 Please refer to the Dockerfile for the instructions, as they are included within.
+### Recommended Approach: Docker
+__I encountered some errors using the original Dockerfile.
+The Dockerfile in this repository has been modified. __

 ## Benchmarks
 So far, the following benchmarks can be used for testing.